dannypule/useful-code-snippets/react.md

 import React from 'react';
 import { mount, ReactWrapper } from 'enzyme';

+import { loginMembershipMasterOrgMock } from 'src/mocks/loginMembershipMock';
-import { TestApp, mockDispatchProps, dataQa } from 'src/utils/test-utils';
+import { dataQaList, mockDispatchProps, TestApp } from 'src/utils/test-utils';

 import { _Greet as Greet, dispatchToProps } from './Greet';